gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 chunks of an SCTP packet.
-Information protection is kept during the lifetime of the association and no information is sent unprotected except the initial SCTP handshake, any initial DTLS Key Management traffic, the SCTP common header, the SCTP DTLS chunk header, and the INIT and INIT-ACK chunks during an SCTP Restart procedure.
+Information protection is kept during the lifetime of the association and no information is sent unprotected except the initial SCTP handshake, any initial DTLS Key Management traffic, the SCTP common header, the SCTP DTLS chunk header, and the INIT and INIT ACK chunks during an SCTP Restart procedure.

 The support of the DTLS chunk and the DTLS Key Management Method to use is